slaxman/TokenExchange/README.md

 - Add 'blocknotify' to bitcoin.conf.
 A sample shell script is included in the TokenExchange directory.
 Copy it to a directory of your choice and set the administrator password for your NRS server.
 Read access should be restricted to the bitcoind application.
 For example:
     - blocknotify=/path-to-script/blocknotify.sh %s

+- Start the Bitcoin-Core server before starting the NRS server.

 Build
 =====